Coronavirus Antibody Clinic Visit Venous Blood Collection Test

 Do not take this test if you are currently experiencing symptoms of COVID-19.
 Please contact 111 for guidance on what to do and to discuss testing options for a current infection.

 NHS staff who are eligible can obtain a discount on this test through Blue Light Card.
-No other discount codes or offers can be used on this test.

 The Chief Medical Officer in Scotland has advised against on-demand antibody testing.
 For the time being, this test is not available in Scotland.